skngh/Library/README.txt

 Made for The Odin Project.
-Supposed to be demonstrating me using objects in Javascript, but I feel as though I didn't really need them so I feel like I did something not totally right lol.
+Learned how to use localStorage and used object constructors to then store instances of object in an array to later be accessed.